 But if pain persists, please bring them in to see one of the pediatric foot care specialists at Sierra Foot & Ankle.
 If there are any underlying issues with your child’s gait or the structure of their feet, it is best to address them as early as possible.
 Plus, we love to work with kids!

 Thank you for trusting us with foot care needs for the entire family.
-To schedule an appointment with us in either Carson City or Gardnerville, please call (775) 783-8037 today.
+To schedule an appointment with us in Carson City, please call (775) 783-8037 today.